-As Senior Vice Chancellor for Research, Rob A. Rutenbar provides strategic vision, leadership and partnership expertise that help University of Pittsburgh researchers and scholars advance their world-class research, scholarship and innovation.
+As Senior Vice Chancellor for Research, Rob A. Rutenbar provides strategic vision, leadership and partnership expertise to help University of Pittsburgh researchers and scholars advance their world-class research, scholarship and innovation.

-He leads five offices focused on the full breadth of the research enterprise—from pursuing and securing funding, through ensuring adherence to the highest standards of research conduct, to building collaborations that lead to successful commercialization.
+He directs the Pitt Research unit, which supports the full breadth of the University’s research enterprise—from pursuing and securing funding, through ensuring adherence to the highest standards of research conduct, to building collaborations that lead to successful commercialization.

-He previously served as the Abel Bliss Professor of Engineering and head of the Department of Computer Science at the University of Illinois at Urbana-Champaign, where he oversaw a department of 70 faculty members and nearly 2,500 students.
-Prior to assuming that position in 2010, Rutenbar held the Stephen J. Jatras Chair in Electrical and Computer Engineering at Carnegie Mellon University, where he was on the engineering faculty for 25 years.
+He previously served as the Abel Bliss Professor of Engineering at the University of Illinois at Urbana-Champaign, where he also oversaw one of the nation’s largest and most highly ranked computer science departments.
+Prior to that, Rutenbar held the Stephen J. Jatras Chair in Electrical and Computer Engineering at Carnegie Mellon University, where he was on the faculty for 25 years.

-Rutenbar was elected a fellow of the Association for Computing Machinery and the Institute for Electrical and Electronic Engineers (IEEE).
+Rutenbar is an elected Fellow of the Association for Computing Machinery and Institute for Electrical and Electronic Engineers (IEEE).
 He is a winner of the Semiconductor Research Corporation’s Aristotle Award, and the Phil Kaufman Award from the Electronic System Design Alliance and IEEE Council on Electronic Design Automation.
-In addition, he has earned distinguished alumnus awards from both the University of Michigan and Wayne State University.
-Rutenbar is also among the top scientists to be elected both as an American Association for the Advancement of Science Fellow and as a National Academy of Inventors (NAI) Fellow.
+Rutenbar is also among the top scientists to be elected both an American Association for the Advancement of Science Fellow and a National Academy of Inventors (NAI) Fellow.
 Election to NAI Fellow is the highest professional distinction for academic inventors.